The five things you should do when your partner or adult child moves in

 Your new housemate will need to:

-• Get a parking permit if they've got a vehicle.
+• Get a parking permit if they've got a vehicle and parking permits are applicable on your street.